Kanegraffiti/LessonPlans/Basic Science Main/Weeks1-8_Basic_Science_Lesson_Plan_JSS1-3.md

 - Keep emergency contacts and supplies ready, such as **clean water, first-aid kits, and dry food**, to stay safe during heavy rains.
 - Support community projects that **desilt gutters, protect wetlands, and enforce proper building plans** to reduce future floods.

+- Create a study box in your notebook for **water covering normally dry land** with clear definitions, labelled sketches, and two everyday examples so you can explain it without looking at the textbook.
+- Add a short checklist that reminds you how to apply **water covering normally dry land** in class activities, projects, or safety routines, noting common mistakes to avoid.

 ### Assignment

 Interview an adult in your community about a past flood experience.
 Record the causes, effects, and lessons learnt to share in class.